makersacademy/chitter-challenge/README.md

 ----------------------

 Prevent user from signing up with a already registered email.
-Suitable error message if the user enters the password incorrectly Sending an email for somebody tagged in a peep Encrypting the passwords styling and CSS
+Suitable error message (flash alert) if the user enters the password incorrectly Sending an email for somebody tagged in a peep Encrypting the passwords styling and CSS
 Allow user to include an apostrophe in their peep.
-Refactoring :
+Validation of email and password complexity
+Add a delete peep and edit peep button
-  DatabaseConnection Class
+Refactoring using a DatabaseConnection Class
+Automated tests with travis ci